 This is as above, however for those doing four full A Level subjects in the Lower Sixth, usually only three are continued to A Level, with a small number of able and motivated pupils continuing with four.
 On rare occasions, students may study two or 2.5 A Levels only.
-A number of Upper Sixth students attend Lower Sixth lessons to consolidate their knowledge.
 The Level 3 Core Maths exams can be taken either at the end of the Lower Sixth or the Upper Sixth.
 The EPQ is completed by Easter of the Upper Sixth year.